Not ‘aam aadmi’ but corporates are responsible for rising bad loans in banks; here’s how

 When it comes to making timely repayment of loans, the common man has a far superior record in comparison to corporates.
 Corporate loans contribute substantially to the rising bad loan problem in public sector banks, according to the latest available Reserve Bank of India data.
 The corporate sector account for more than 73 percent of the total NPAs for the banking sector in the fiscal year 2016-17, an analysis by The Indian Express says.
 The PSU banks issued 37 percent of their total credit to the industry sector.
-On the other hand, retail loans comprise only 3.71 percent of the total NPAs, These loans stand at 22.83 percent of the gross credit issued.
+On the other hand, retail loans comprise only 3.71 percent of the total NPAs.
+These loans stand at 22.83 percent of the gross credit issued.

-The main reasons that banking analysts indicate for rising NPAs in loans offered to industry by the banks are business failure and improper risk assessment during making sanction of the credit and frauds are some of the main reasons for the high level of NPAs in loans to industry given by the banks.
+The main reasons that banking analysts indicate for rising NPAs in loans offered to industry by the banks are business failure and improper risk assessment during making sanction of the credit and company frauds.

 The retail loans such as the car, home, and personal loans enjoy much better track record when it comes to repayment.
 The data also shows that loans given to services and agriculture account for 13.21 per cent and 8.89 per cent respectively of the gross non performing assets.